nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT  – Sri Lanka has earned 4.3 billion rupees in taxes from imports of 67,000 metric tonnes of rice, reports said, indicating the extent the consumer is taxed to grow expensive rice in the country.

-Sri Lanka taxes rice at 65 rupee a kilogram (65,000 rupees a tone) to keep the basic staple of the country about 50 percent higher than the rest of the world.
+Sri Lanka taxes rice at 65 rupee a kilogram (65,000 rupees a tone) to keep the basic staple of the people, about 50 percent higher than the rest of the world.

 The ‘tax’ paid by the consumer in the process of filling their stomachs, is ‘arbitraged’ by the paddy producing and marketing lobby.

 Though the International Monetary Fund claims that the tax to GDP ratio is low, a large volume of taxes paid to keep protected businesses are ‘arbitraged’ by domestic industries who are not competitive due to years of protection.

-Though the people pay the tax plus price the money does not go to the Treasury but is pocketed by producers who have no incentive to boost yields.
+Though the people pay the tax plus price, the money does not go to the Treasury but is pocketed by producers who have no incentive to boost yields.

 ...